 9 Signs You Have a Leaky Gut

 Seasonal allergies.
 Brain fog.
 Skin problems.
 Hormone imbalances.
 Digestive issues.
 Mood swings.
 Did you know the true source of all of these could be a leaky gut?

 That’s because the gut truly is the gateway to health.
 It’s where nearly 80% of your immune system lives.
-It’s also where up to 95% of your serotonin (the primary neurotransmitter responsible for your mood) is produced.
+Your gut is also where up to 95% of your serotonin (the primary neurotransmitter responsible for your mood) is produced.
 If your gut is healthy, chances are that you are in good health.